amorist/awesome/README.md

 ## Python

+- [mukulpatnaik/researchgpt](https://github.com/mukulpatnaik/researchgpt) - An open-source LLM based research assistant that allows you to have a conversation with a research paper
 - [whitead/paper-qa](https://github.com/whitead/paper-qa) - LLM Chain for answering questions from documents with citations
 - [nebuly-ai/nebullvm](https://github.com/nebuly-ai/nebullvm) - Plug and play modules to optimize the performances of your AI systems 🚀
 - [microsoft/torchscale](https://github.com/microsoft/torchscale) - Transformers at any scale